-To illustrate these concepts, let us have a look at some of Joe's issues.
-At this time, his issues hierarchy begins with the dominant issue "happy with family and house."
-This issue was disaggregated into several fundamental issues.
-Among them there is one labeled "personal technology," an issue that encompasses all technological tools that would support Joe in his quest for "successful existence."
-Expectedly, this issue too was disaggregated into several other issues.
-One of them is the issue "whole-home entertainment center," which enables all of Joe's audio-video-entertainment activities.
-Its disaggregation has generated subordinated issues like "DVD player" and "CD player," all of which are readily available in the marketplace.
-(See the exhibit "A Common Set of Issues.")
+To illustrate these concepts, let us have a look at some of Joe's needs.
+At this time, his hierarchy of needs begins with the dominant need "happy with family and house."
+This need was disaggregated into several fundamental needs.
+Among them there is one labeled "personal technology," a need that encompasses all technological tools that would support Joe in his quest for a "successful existence."
+Expectedly, this need too was disaggregated into several other needs.
+One of them is the need "wholehome entertainment center," which enables all of Joe's audio-video-entertainment activities.
+Its disaggregation has generated subordinated needs like "DVD player" and "CD player," all of which are readily available in the marketplace.
+(See the illustration "A Common Set of Needs.")

+III.
 New Fundamental Perspectives on Business

-Since an individual's issues hierarchy changes constantly, one might conclude that the view of human nature that I just presented is of limited use.
+Since an individual's hierarchy of needs changes constantly, one might conclude that the view of human nature that I just presented is of limited use.
 Fortunately, humans are social animals that live mainly in communities.
 As a result, the above findings can be used to identify broad patterns that extend beyond the individual, and thus provide valuable new perspectives on the business world.

-1. Fundamentally, the world of business is a world of issues, offerings, and solutions.
+1. Fundamentally, the world of business is a world of needs, offerings, and solutions.

 One of the most important, though least discussed, aspects of the business world is our basic view of it.
 Rooted in economics, the conventional view shows a space, a marketplace (i.e., local, national, global), populated by a multitude of customers and vendors engaged in economic activities, like buying and selling goods and services.
 It is a top-down view that reflects the mainstream economic thought that characterized Western society shortly after the Second World War, when business management began to consolidate as a distinct discipline.
 Ironically, the management field's continuing association with the branch of microeconomics, in particular, has not only constrained it to the microeconomics' implied top-down view, but has kept it more or less subordinated to mainstream economic thought and practices.
 As a result, the average view of the business world remains significantly limited by its overwhelming focus on the interaction among the players (i.e., competition and competitive advantage), and its limited attention to human behavior, which is in fact the foundation, or cause, of every economic or business phenomenon.